kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/02_ktor-jvm.md

 ```

-We may open several URLs from the output to see different Mandelbrot set
+Let's open several URLs from the output to see different Mandelbrot set
 images.
-Try changing the parameter values for having few more curios
+We may try changing coordinates back and forth to see more images.
-images in addition to the pre-defined parameters.
+It is clear -- we do need a better UI for the renderer.
+Let's implement it now!